dalealleshouse/algorithms/README.md

     examples demonstrate how to use the containers as stored on [Docker Hub](https://hub.docker.com).
 However, the [docker](docker/) folder has all files required to build the containers locally if that is the preference.
-- Each folder acts as a stand-alone project.
-Files are shared between projects with hard links.
-Soft links would be preferable, but Docker can't deal with them.
+- Each `c` folder acts as a stand-alone project.
+Files are shared between projects via static libraries which aren't checked into source control.
+Use the `libs.sh` script to build the static libraries locally.

 Implementation Quality
 * Several of the implementations utilize recursion.
 Recursion provides an